CawaMS/Aspire_eShop_redis-WIP/README.md

     azd up
     ```

+4. Recommending to use 'North Europe' for the time being.
+All region, control plane, and performance optimziations roll out will finish on Thursday Nov 14.

 ## Running the project in Azure using other Azure Redis service SKUs

 To clone a branch use: